indyleo/Catalyst/README.md

 ./usersetups.sh
 ```

-# Weird Reminder
+# Piper Reminder

-If you want to change your mouse setting on a gpro wirless x superlight you need to plug it in idk why
+If you want to change your mouse setting (only if you have a logitech mouse) you need to plug it in to your computer with a cable, you cant just do it wireless.